Paulinhx/Paulinhx/README.md

 ## Security Engineer | Ethical Hacker | Designer

-I design and secure systems across cloud, code, and containers — automating defense, breaking assumptions, and building trust by default at the junction of entropy and architecture, crafting digital forests and oceans beneath clouds and code.
+I design and secure systems across cloud, code, and containers — automating defense, challenging assumptions, and building trust by default.
+I work at the junction of entropy and architecture, crafting living digital ecosystems beneath sky and earth.

 ---